pSealDev/Github-Commit-Log/README.md

 PSeal Github API Commit Log is an app that returns all commit messages and links for the given username and reponame.

+This was built using ReactJS, Material-UI, ContextAPI for state management, and React-Testing-Library.

 ![image info](./src/images/chrono_form_img.png)
 _____________________________________________________________________________________________________________________